rcn-ee/ti-opencl/docs/sphinx-doc/source/faq.rst

 Frequently Asked Questions
 ***********************************************

-1. How do I get support for TI OpenCL products?
+#.
+How do I get support for TI OpenCL products?
-    Post your questions and/or suspected defects to the `High Performance Computing forum <http://e2e.ti.com/support/applications/high-performance-computing/f/952.aspx>`_
-    with the tag <tt>opencl</tt>.
+    Post your questions and/or suspected defects to the `High Performance Computing forum <http://e2e.ti.com/support/applications/high-performance-computing/f/952.aspx>`_ with the tag **opencl**.

-2. Which version of OpenCL do I have installed?
+#.
+Which version of OpenCL do I have installed?
     See the page :doc:`version`.

+#.
+Does pyopencl work with the TI OpenCL implmentation?
+    Yes.
+See the page :doc:`pyopencl`.

-3. Can multiple OpenMP threads in the host application submit to OpenCL queues?
+#.
+Can multiple OpenMP threads in the host application submit to OpenCL queues?
     Yes, each thread could have a private queue or the threads could share a queue.
 The OpenCL API's are thread safe.
 See the page :doc:`host-omp-interop` for more details.

-4. Why do I get these error messages when running OpenCL applications?
+#.
+Why do I get these error messages when running OpenCL applications?
     | << D L O A D >> ERROR: File location of segment 0 is past the end of file.
     | << D L O A D >> ERROR: Attempt to load invalid ELF file, '(null)'.